ringochuchudull/abm-fms-intel/README.txt

 Agent based modelling for financial stock market.
 ===================================================
-(i) There are N agents and N/2 shares in our artificial stock market, each agent can only own one share at most.
-It means that in every time step, there are N/2 agents who own shares and are potential sellers, while the N/2 agents who do not own shares are potential buyers.
-If the agent i is a potential sellers, he will have a sell price Ps(i), also if the he is a potential buyers, he will have a bid price Pb(i)
+(i) There are N agents and N/2 shares in the artificial stock market, each agent can only own one share at most.
+At every time step, there are N/2 agents who own shares and are potential sellers, while the N/2 agents who do not own shares are potential buyers., If the agent i is a potential sellers, he will have a sell price Ps(i), also if the he is a potential buyers, he will have a bid price Pb(i)

 (ii) Initially we randomly set the buyers bid price Pb and sellers sell price Ps in a